JoomiK/GeneExpression/RNASeq_with_DNASeq.md

 ```

-Variance stabilizing transformation, which will be useful for certain applications:
+Variance stabilizing transformation, which will be useful later:

 ```r
 cdsBlind = estimateDispersions( cds, method="blind" )